Definition

 What is spatial data science?

-Spatial data science concentrates on extracting deeper insights from data by leveraging a comprehensive set of spatial algorithms and analytical methods.
-These include using machine learning and deep learning to identify hidden patterns within the data.
-This approach helps improve predictive models.
+Spatial data science is the science of extracting insights from data by leveraging a comprehensive set of spatial algorithms and analytical methods.
+Often, machine learning algorithms and deep learning networks are used to identify hidden patterns within the data to create or improve predictive models for a range of applications, including data-driven decision-making in governments and enterprises.

-Spatial data mining describes the process of discovering hidden patterns in large spatial data sets.
-As a key driver of GIS application development, spatial data mining allows users to extract valuable data on contiguous regions and investigate spatial patterns.
-In this scenario, spatial variables like distance and direction are taken into account.
+Spatial data mining is the process of discovering hidden patterns in large spatial datasets.
+It is a key driver of GIS application development, since it allows users to extract valuable data on contiguous regions, such as distance and direction, and investigate spatial patterns for further analysis, action, or decision-making.

-Data visualization software, such as Tableau, allows data scientists and marketers to connect different spatial data files like Esri File Geodatabases, GeoJSON files, Keyhole Markup Language (KML) files, MapInfo tables, Shapefiles and TopoJSON files.
-Once connected, users can create points, lines and polygon maps using the information in spatial data files, lidar data files and geospatial data files.
+Data visualization software, such as Tableau, allows data scientists and marketers to connect different spatial data files like Esri File Geodatabases, GeoJSON files, Keyhole Markup Language (KML) files, MapInfo tables, shapefiles and TopoJSON files.
+Data visualization software users can then create points, lines and polygon maps for various applications.

 IBM PAIRS Geoscope mobile app

-Example of a mobile app created with IBM's PAIRS service, which enables data scientists and developers to produce complex applications using enormous geospatial-temporal data sets from IoT data, maps, weather, drones, satellite, etc.
+Example of a mobile app created with IBM's PAIRS service, which enables data scientists and developers to produce complex applications using enormous geospatial-temporal data sets.

 Continue Reading About spatial data